PathVisio/libGPML/README.md

 Contributing
 ------------

-We welcome contributions to libPathVisio!
+We welcome contributions to libGPML!
 Please read our [contribution guidelines](CONTRIBUTING.md), and also feel free to contact the developers at to coordinate your efforts.

 License